jake-87/blog/content/blog/isabelle-rule-musings.md

 I also make no promise that the following is entirely 100% correct.
 It is ultimately my understanding, but I have run it past several others, and to the best of our knowledge it is correct.

+Out of curiosity, if you're here from UNSW's COMP4161, shoot me an email: `contact@blueberrywren.dev`.

 # Notes

 These rule methods can be used in many different ways.
 While some general principles are mentioned below, if the prerequisits are met,